jpcaldwell30/JTMSBH-MF15-Wifi-Lock/README.md

 - Restart Home Assistant

 - Follow the instrctions below to add support for your lock.
 After adding the necesarry code, you're lock should automatically show up in Home Asssistant
+- If you need guidance with setup credentials check this link: https://support.tuya.com/en/help/_detail/Kasgyvlkrcufp